SophLewDev/GS-Testing_Bites/README.md

 # Week1-Golden_Square

-Methods and classes along with their rspec tests.
+Methods and classes code along with their rspec tests.